Far beyond your graduation – and wherever you are in the world – Newcastle University remains committed to helping you unlock even more potential.

 - 1999: Convocation Minutes 1999 (PDF: 156KB)

-The University is deeply saddened to announce the deaths of the following Newcastle alumni and supporters since the last meeting of Convocation: Obituaries (Updated 21/12/16; PDF: 215 KB).
-This PDF is updated on a regular basis.
+The University is deeply saddened to announce the deaths of the following Newcastle alumni and supporters since the last meeting of Convocation: Obituaries.
+This list was last updated on 06/12/2018 and is updated on a regular basis.